kirilkirkov/PHP-Selenium-Testing-Framework/README.md

 ## Introduction

 This framework provides a robust environment for automated browser testing using Selenium WebDriver.
-It supports Selenium Standalone Firefox Docker image and ensures seamless session management, including clean shutdowns on test completion or interruption.
+It supports Selenium Standalone Firefox Docker image and ensures seamless session management, including clean shutdowns on test completion or interruption and parallel testing.

 ## Features